Mitogenie/GR_Count/README.md

 ### Where to start your analysis?
 ##### 1) Download the files on your computer
 Once you have satistfied the requirements, you can start your analysis by downloading or cloning this repository on your computer.
 The simplest way is to download the whole directory by pressing the green button (top right) and download the ZIP file.
-##### 2) Ru GR_Count file using Jupyter notebook
+##### 2) Run the GR_Count file using Jupyter notebook
-##### 3) Follow the step-by-step instructions in the tool you are using
+##### 3) Follow the step-by-step instructions in the notebook to analyze your data

 #### What to know before use
-- Input: Individual images extracted exported from your stach of images using ImageJ
+- Input: Individual sequence of images exported from your stack of images using ImageJ
   - Images should have the following naming format: name_of_the_image_z***_c***.tif
-    - GR Count reads the stack and channel (z*** and c***) info from each image to automate the measurements.
+    - GR Count reads the stack and channel info ((z*** and c***) from each image to automate the measurements.
 So this formatting is required for the code to run.
       - Example: RGB_z011_c001: is the channel1 (red) from stack 11.
   - Number channels with stains: 2
       - Red and Green channels should be stained